ResearchIT/pronto-user-docs/docs/hardware.md

 ## bigram

-bigram is intended for jobs that cannot be parallelized and require a large amount of RAM memory, such as de novo genome assembly.
+bigram is intended for jobs that cannot be parallelized and require a large amount of RAM, such as de novo genome assembly.

 {{ partition_hardware_table('bigram') }}